What do we at Gengenie Research need to get started on your Scottish Family History?

 Are you thinking of hiring a professional genealogist to research your Scottish Family History?
 You may be wondering what information we at Gengenie Research might need to get started!

-Gengenie Research need very little to get started on your Scottish family History, we can start from your birth information, your parent’s marriage information or if you are searching for someone further back we can start from a confirmed census record.
+Gengenie Research need very little to get started on your Scottish family history, we can start from your birth information, your parent’s marriage information or if you are searching for someone further back we can start from a confirmed census record.

-Information held in a Scottish birth certificate can be invaluable for tracing your Scottish family tree.
-Apart from the obvious date and place where you were born your full birth certificate will tell us your mother and father’s names (assuming your father was present at the registration).
+Information held in a Scottish birth certificate can be invaluable for tracing your Scottish family history.
+Apart from the obvious date and place where you were born your full birth certificate will tell us your mother and father's names (assuming your father was present at the registration).

 A birth certificate will tell us whether your parents were married or not, where they were living at the time of your birth, if they were living apart both addresses will be registered.
 It will also tell us your parents occupation at the time of your birth.

 If your parents were not able to register your birth your birth certificate will tell us who did register your birth as well as their occupation and where they stayed.

 Do you have older family members you can chat with?

 Chatting to older members of your family can be an invaluable way of learning about your family’s history.
 It is amazing how much information your parents or grandparents can remember from their childhood.
 Once the conversation gets going more and more information will come to light.